lightstep/unified-observability-k8s-kubecon/k8s-cluster-with-otel-demo/README.md

     # Option 2: Use Terraform output variables to update kubeconfig
     gcloud container clusters get-credentials $(terraform output -raw kubernetes_cluster_name) --region $(terraform output -raw region)
     ```

-## FAQ

-### What is `itscontained`?

-Great question!
-Well, it turns out that you run into a bit of a chicken-and-egg scenario when you try to create k8s resources after you create a k8s cluster.
-You can read all about everyone's frustrations [here](https://github.com/hashicorp/terraform-provider-kubernetes/issues/1380#issuecomment-962058148).

-The solution to this problem is presented [here](https://medium.com/@danieljimgarcia/dont-use-the-terraform-kubernetes-manifest-resource-6c7ff4fe629a).
-Unfortunately, the Helm repo [https://charts.itscontained.io](https://charts.itscontained.io) gives you a nice 404 error.
-See for yourself.
-Fortunately, the [GitHub repo with the Helm chart](https://github.com/itscontained/charts/tree/master/itscontained) still exists.
-I wasn't able to run the chart from the repo, so I did the next best thing - made a local copy of it and put it in this repo, which resides in the `itscontained` folder.